 7. Best coffee for Keurig: Thinking out of the cup

 I know that specialty roasters and Keurig don’t usually go together, but who says you’re not allowed to test this option?!
 Nothing too pretentious.
 Brewing good, freshly roasted coffee would cost about $0.55 per cup – pretty much the price of a regular k-cup (one 12 oz bag retails for $13 – $15 and makes around 25 cups).
 It won’t help you save money on k-cups, but what you’ll get is the best possible cup of coffee brewed with your Keurig.
 Check out popular roasters like La Colombe.
 They have great website and ship.
-You can also stop by your local coffee roaster and see their offer.
-If you don’t have a grinder they will also grind it for you.
-For a reusable k-cup choose drip grind.
+You can stop by your local coffee roaster and see their offer, and you can also find some good coffees on Amazon.

 If you prefer big brands (Folgers, Maxwell House, Starbucks) and you like strong coffee, choose coffee that says dark or French roast.